 Cadet Orchestra Rehearsals: Saturday, 12:00 pm – 1:00 pm

-Concertino Orchestra is MYA’s beginning-intermediate performing orchestra for strings, winds, brass, and percussion students between grades 5-8.
+Concertino Orchestra is MYAC’s beginning-intermediate performing orchestra for strings, winds, brass, and percussion students between grades 5-8.
 Conductor Patrick Pearson emphasizes developing and perfecting rhythmic and intonation skills in an ensemble.